 Section 16 Introduction

-(Last Modified on July 12, 2011)
+(Last Modified on August 14, 2020)

-The USG Internal Audit function exists to support the Board of Regents, system administration, and institutional administrations in meeting their governance, risk management and compliance responsibilities while helping to improve organizational and operational effectiveness and efficiency..
+The USG Internal Audit function is under the direction of the Vice Chancellor of Internal Audit/Chief Audit Officer (CAO) and is comprised of the BOR Office of Internal Audit staff (OIA) and institutional internal auditors.
+The USG Internal Audit function exists to support the Board of Regents, system administration, and institutional administrations in meeting their governance, risk management and compliance responsibilities while helping to improve organizational and operational effectiveness and efficiency.
 Internal auditing provides independent and objective assurance and consulting services to the BOR, the Chancellor, and institution leadership in order to add value and improve operations.
 The internal audit activity helps the University System Office (USO) and USG institutions accomplish their objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of governance, risk management, compliance, and internal control processes.

 Various Federal agencies conduct audits and investigations associated with federal funds, programs, and/or regulated activities administered by USG entities.
 USG entities may be subject to additional third-party assurance engagements insofar as the third-party has the legal or contractual authority to conduct an assurance engagement or review.
-Examples are provided in Section 16.1.4.↑ Top